 - This era was featured in Bill and Ted's Excellent Adventure.
 The cavemen don't appear until the group is about to take off, though.
 They're carrying burning torches.

 - Year One features Hunter Michael Cera and Gatherer Jack Black as cavemen gatecrashing Biblical-narrative events.
-The problem is that while the story of Cain and Abel could be set at One Million BC, early Israelites like Abraham are much less so.
+The problem is that while the story of Cain and Abel could be set at 1 Million B.C., early Israelites like Abraham are much less so.
 And then there's those Romans showing up.
 Anachronism Stew all around!

 - Carry On Cleo had previously depicted the Britons as dinosaur-hunting cavepeople at the time of the Roman Empire.
 Rule of Funny applies, obviously.

 - Before Adam is a historical novel by Jack London.
 It is the story of a man who dreams he lives the life of an early hominid Australopithecine.
 The story offers an early view of human evolution.
 The majority of the story is told through the eyes of the man's hominid alter ego, one of the Cave People.
 In addition to the Cave People, there are the more advanced Fire People, and the more animal-like Tree People.
 Other characters include the hominid's father, a love interest, and Red-Eye, a fierce "atavism" that perpetually terrorizes the Cave People.
 A sabre-cat also plays a role in the story.